DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 You carry on.
 No, I was gonna say about, I. Just bound in with that is that it’s, really the same point.
 It is just about following the standards and, stuff and getting back to that because there is we’ll talk about this I think later, but the really, the web’s been a series of hacks where we’ve all done our own things.

 That’s why we’ve needed more JavaScript because the CSS hasn’t given us what we need.
 And, it does feel like we’re reaching a point now where.
 Wow, this is great.
-Almost everything that you would need to at least do layouts at the moment are much more stuff is there and it’s fully documented and it’s a standard of which we all agree by, which has so many people who can veto it that at any point, and it’s the way the browsers are going, that it’s time to embrace those open standards, start to get to the idea that there is this fully documented, even the meetings are documented that we can look to, and I think that’s good for us if we are doing it professionally, which isn’t, this podcast isn’t intended.
+Almost everything that you would need to at least do layouts at the moment are much more stuff is there and it’s fully documented and it’s a standard of which we all agree by, which has so many people who can veto it that at any point, and it’s the way the browsers are going, that it’s time to embrace those open standards, start to get to the idea that there is this fully documented, even the meetings are documented that we can look to, and I think that’s good for us if we are doing it professionally, which isn’t, this chat isn’t intended.

 Definitely for people who are freelancers.
 It could be anybody, but I think, if you are doing it for that, it can give you credibility if you have documentation that you look to. yeah.
 It’s